JoeyNiestroy/attention-based-truncation/README.md

 LVIT.ipynb - Jupyter file included from readme, you can import base models to test functions however data is too large to attach

-## Further work ##
-I'm currenlty working on testing the method out on a larger training set both in it's deployment during training.
-As well as testing it's effectiviness during inference by comparing the outputs of tradtional truncation and attention truncation using BERT for a similarty model.
-Also testing for other downstream tasks (sentiment,classification,etc).
-I'd also like to explore looking at the attention scores from only the first layers, 1-2, 1-3, etc. Obvisouly past the first layer the embeddings passed forward may not truly 'represent' their original tokens.
-If anybody with more compute power wants to test it out please let me know how it goes.
-You can email me at niestroyjoe@gmail.com or reach out where ever.

 # Experiment #
 I will create a seperate repo for the experiment when it is complete but it will be here for now. **This experiement is currently in progress.
 Results will be updated**